kevinmirc/alexa-intrinio/README.md

     "reprompt": {
       "outputSpeech": {
         "type": "PlainText",
         "text": "Can I help you with anything else?
-Ask for a data point or say exit."
+Ask for a data point, or say 'exit'."
       }
     },
     "shouldEndSession": false